KarchinLab/bigmhc/README.md

   * `im` or `bigmhc_im` to load BigMHC IM
   * Can be a path to a BigMHC model directory

-#### Required Argument for Retraining
+#### Required Argument for Training and Retraining
 * `-t` or `--tgtcol` column index of target values
   * Optional for `predict.py`
   * If using `predict.py`, this column is used to calculate performance metrics.
-  * If using `retrain.py`, elements in this column are considered ground truth values.
+  * If using `train.py`, elements in this column are considered ground truth values.
+* `-o` or `--out` output directory
+  * Directory to save model parameters for each epoch

 #### Input Formatting Arguments
 * `-a` or `--allele` allele name or allele column